Steelers vs. Chargers odds, line: 'Sunday Night Football' predictions, picks from proven model

-Chargers vs. Steelers prediction, odds, line, time: NFL Week 10 'Sunday Night Football' picks by proven model
+Chargers vs. Steelers prediction, odds, line: NFL Week 10 'Sunday Night Football' picks by advanced model

 The SportsLine Projection Model has revealed its Steelers vs. Chargers Week 10 'Sunday Night Football' matchup